Bucharest Bucuresti, Romania Travel Guide

 Walking and cycling offer excellent ways to experience Bucharest's charm up close and personal.
 Discover hidden gems and local life at your own pace.

-5 efficient lines (M1-M5) connecting city areas.
+5 efficient lines (M1-M5) connecting urban zones.

 Extensive coverage via buses, trams, and trolleybuses.